 Another news release about significant employee theft at a nonprofit rolled across my desk.
-When a quick internet search on embezzlement at nonprofits turned up a myriad of cases, I thought it would be helpful to talk to an expert in the field.
+A quick internet search on embezzlement at nonprofits turned up a myriad of cases.
+Time to talk to an expert in the field.

 An attorney by trade, Michael has been in the insurance business for 20 years.
-We had a long discussion about many aspects of risk management at nonprofits.
-I’ll share some of his insights on other matters in a future post.
+We had a long discussion about many aspects of risk management at nonprofits, specifically in the area of employee theft.

 GG: What can you tell me about employee theft at nonprofits?

 MS: Employee theft is one of the most common areas of risk for nonprofits.
 Unfortunately, nonprofits don’t always have the level of controls that many private companies have.

 According to a 2014 report by the Association of Certified Fraud Examiners*, Nonprofits across the US lose approximately 5% of annual revenues to fraud.

 GG: Could you tell me some of the ways this happens.